nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 4.
 The user now decides that adding the student was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoResiReg()`, which will add the current state `stateAfterAdd` to `redoStatesStack` and set `currState` to the last entry in `undoStatesStack`, the previous residence regulation state (`stateBeforeAdd`), and restores the residence regulation to that state.
+The `undo` command will call `Model#undoResiReg()`, which will add the current state `stateAfterAdd` to `redoStatesStack` and set `currState` to the last entry in `undoStatesStack`, the previous ResiReg state (`stateBeforeAdd`), and restores the ResiReg to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)